zzqq2199/zq_tools/README.md

 # Release Notes
+- 0.9.6: increase version due to keep failing on uploading
 - 0.9.4: fix bug: `zq_decorator.time_it(sync)`
 - 0.9.3: update `zq_decorator:: do_nothing, pass_it, time_it(support sync and self-defined print)`
 - 0.9.2: fix bug: `.zq_logger` to `zq_tools.zq_logger`